 No, not by the Slab Jacking process.
 However, the other slabs adjoining the higher slab could be raised up.
 Another alternative is concrete grinding to reduce a trip hazard.
 We do have our own special patented piece of equipment that allow us, in some circumstances, to be able to lower concrete using water.

 My front steps have sunken, and there is a gap at the top.
 Can they be raised?

 This is a common problem with steps.
-Slab Jacking will usually fix this problem and is a lot cheaper than replacement.
+Slab Jacking will usually fix stair and stoop problems more cost-effectively than replacement.

 Tree roots have lifted my sidewalk.
 Can it be leveled?